-- 27.2.
+27.2.
 This joint criminal enterprise came into existence no later than the establishment of the Assembly of the Serbian people in Bosnia and Herzegovina on 24 October 1991 and continued throughout the period of the conflict in Bosnia and Herzegovina until the signing of the Dayton Accords in 1995.
-A great many individuals participated in this joint criminal enterprise, including Radoslav BRĐANIN and Momir TALIĆ. other members of the ARK Crisis Staff, the leadership of the Serbian republic and the SDS, including Radovan KARADŽIĆ, Momčilo KRAJIŠNIK and Biljana PLAVŠIĆ, members of the Assembly of the Autonomous Region of Krajina and the Assembly's Executive Committee, the Serb Crisis staffs of the ARK municipalities, the army of the Republika Srpska, Serb paramilitary forces and others.
-After the dissolution of the ARK Crisis Staff, Radoslav BRĐANIN and Momir TALIĆ continued with the implementation of this enterprise in their respective positions in the Bosnian Serb political and military power structures. - 27.3.
-Alternatively, the accused are individually responsible for the crimes enumerated in Counts 1 to 7 inclusive and Counts 10, 11 and 12 on the basis that these crimes were natural and foreseeable consequences of the acts described in paragraphs 58 and 59 infra.
-Radoslav BRĐANIN and Momir TALIĆ were aware that these crimes were the possible consequence of these acts. - 27.4.
-Despite their awareness of the possible consequences, Radoslav BRĐANIN and Momir TALIĆ knowingly and wilfully participated in the joint criminal enterprise.
+A great many individuals participated in this joint criminal enterprise, including Radoslav BRĐANIN and Momir TALIĆ, other members of the ARK Crisis Staff, the leadership of the Serbian republic and the SDS, including Radovan KARADŽIĆ, Momčilo KRAJIŠNIK and Biljana PLAVŠIĆ, members of the Assembly of the Autonomous Region of Krajina and the Assembly's Executive Committee, the Serb Crisis staffs of the ARK municipalities, the army of the Republika Srpska, Serb paramilitary forces and others.
+After the dissolution of the ARK Crisis Staff, Radoslav BRĐANIN and Momir TALIĆ continued with the implementation of this enterprise in their respective positions in the Bosnian Serb political and military power structures.

+27.3.
+The crimes enumerated in Counts 3 to 7 inclusive and Counts 10, 11 and 12 were also natural and foreseeable consequences of the acts described in paragraphs 58 and 59 infra.
+Radoslav BRĐANIN and Momir TALIĆ were aware that these crimes were the possible consequence of these acts.

+27.4.
+Despite their awareness of the possible consequences, Radoslav BRÐANIN and Momir TALIĆ knowingly and wilfully participated in the joint criminal enterprise.
 On this basis, they each bear individual criminal responsibility for these crimes under Article 7(1) in addition to their responsibility under the same article for having planned, instigated, ordered or otherwise aided and abetted in the planning, preparation, or execution of these crimes.